sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 These failures are particularly dangerous because they do not appear as obvious errors, making them difficult to detect until they accumulate into system-level reliability issues.

 This is especially relevant for high-stakes domains where small shifts in meaning can lead to significant downstream consequences.

+## Example: Meaning-Level Failure

+Prompt:
+"Summarize the policy while preserving its original intent."

+Model Output:
+A simplified summary that removes conditional constraints and softens enforcement language.

+Why This Fails:
+The response appears correct and readable, but changes the meaning by reducing the strength of the policy.

+Impact:
+This introduces risk while appearing aligned.